a-mcego/argh-tf/index.md

 This repo contains some of my thoughts related to solving the ARC dataset ([paper](https://arxiv.org/pdf/1911.01547.pdf) [repo](https://github.com/fchollet/ARC)).

-## Motivation for this text
+# Motivation for this text

 A main reason for the existence of ARC is to have tasks that are simple or almost trivial to humans, but very difficult for computers.
 Here, I demonstrate one specific kind of task that is difficult to transformer networks: counting.

 ARC has many tasks that involve counting in some form or another.
 Therefore, in order to solve ARC, we have to be able to count things.
 We can make a toy problem to test whether transformers can count.

-## A toy problem: Finding the "odd one out" vector
+# Toy problem #1: Finding the "odd one out" vector

 We have N vectors.
 N-1 of them are equal to each other, and the one that's left is different, i.e. inequal to the others.
 The task is to identify the "odd one out".
 This is a trivial problem to humans.
 But in my tests, a normal transformer ([paper](https://arxiv.org/pdf/1706.03762.pdf)) isn't capable of solving it, if the vectors are initialized randomly before every training step.
 However, it *can* be solved, quite trivially, if the vectors are initialized once in the beginning of the program.